-Did you know that when a technician takes refrigerant from your site to be disposed of, it’s your responsibility both in terms of compliance and stewardship to know where it’s going?
+Did you know that when a technician takes refrigerant from your site to be disposed of, it’s your responsibility both in terms of compliance and environmental sustainability stewardship to know where it’s going?
 Last month we discussed refrigerant recycling vs destruction of ozone depleting CFCs with the conclusion that between the two, destruction is the better option from both an economic and environmentally-sound standpoint.

 Where does my refrigerant go?

 Depends on whether you decide to recycle or destroy it.
 If you are like most people the gas you are responsible for is being sent to recycle.
 And, even if you are sending it to be destroyed, it will need to go to a certified reclaimer first.
 There are over 60 certified reclaimers in the USA, and many have been around for 10 or more years.
 Many of you might not even know the name of reclaim companies because you are sending gas through a distributor like a Johnstone or United who then sends the gas to the reclaimer for you.

 Typically cylinders of all sizes are collected in one of the more than 5,000 distributors throughout the US, and they then build up enough inventory to meet the freight minimum requirements.
 Then they send them back for testing and weighing, and ultimately to an approved process that removes oil, water, acid & chloride from the refrigerant.
 If refrigerants are going to be reused and resold, then they must meet the EPA requirements which are defined in the AHRI standard 700.
 Some larger companies participate in a voluntary certification program hosted and run by AHRI, otherwise smaller firms have staff that do the testing – it’s always good to ask how the reclaimer handles the testing.

 If refrigerants are to be recycled or reused (aka “reclaimed”) there are 2 options: